censusdis/backup/README.md

 - `-v`: the vintage
 - `-g`: the variable group

+The option arguments are:

-The `-o` is an optional output directory.
+- `-o`: output directory.
 The default is the current working directory.
+- `--log`: logging level. `INFO` is useful to see what is happening.

+Logging will also help you see what geographies the script was not able to download in bulk.
+The census API syntax does not allow all the bulk downloads one might like to do.

 ### Download geometries that have `state` as a component